JoshData/jot/README.md

 being modified before the modification took place (i.e. what the value was before the operation).

-(Interally, INS and DEL are subcases of "SPLICE".)
+(Also note that interally, INS and DEL are subcases of "SPLICE" and PUT and REM are subcases of SET that use a special value to signal the absense of an object property.)

 Transformations